dk/Net-Eboks/README.md

 Use on mail server
 ------------------

+This is the setup I use on my own remote server, where I connect to using email clients to read my mail.

 1) Create a startup script, f.ex. for FreeBSD see `example/eboks2pop.freebsd`, and for Debian/Ubuntu see `examples/eboks2pop.debian`